-As the coronavirus continues to keep people in their homes, businesses all around the world are facing inactivity and consequential shutdowns.
-With economic activity collapsing on most fronts, the real estate sector has started to see it’s a fair share.
+Throughout 2020 and into 2021, the coronavirus has continued to keep people in their homes, businesses all around the world are facing inactivity and consequential shutdowns.
+But how did COVID-19 affect the real estate market?

 The novel coronavirus was declared a pandemic in early March by the World health organization.
 And while initially, the crisis had only seemed a healthcare scare, it later turned economic at an alarming pace.
 To curtail the spread of COVID 19, governments across the world issued stay-at-home orders for citizens, and some even locked down entire regions.
 With people staying home, the rate of unemployment flared, causing at least 10 million people to lose their jobs in the United States of America alone.

-Now the relentless virus outbreak is starting to impact the housing market by reducing business activity, which is likely to lead to reduced housing prices.
+The relentless virus outbreak has impacted the housing market by reducing business activity overall, which is likely to lead to reduced housing prices.
 Real estate price in coronavirus is expected to ebb but not in the near future.

-What started out as a strong year for the housing market as anticipated by economists, 2020, now seems a bleak time for housing transactions.
+What started out as a strong year for the housing market as anticipated by economists, 2020, suddenly seemed like a bleak time for housing transactions.
 With record-low mortgage rates and a dearth of housing inventory, spring of this year was set to witness an intense home-buying season.
 But due to social-distancing and unexpected financial constraints, potential house buyers have put their wish of owning a home on the back burner.

 Furthermore, estate sellers are taking their properties off the market in the wake of a decrease in normal spending.
 While the changing demand and supply dynamics in the housing market have slowed down business activity, home prices are expected to hold their footing at least for a while.

 Zillow conducted a survey to examine the effect of a pandemic on housing prices during previous outbreaks and concluded that while buying and selling slowed the prices largely remained the same.
 However, when homeowners were faced with a dire financial crisis, home prices saw a slight dip.